info | Sidhe & Faery | Other types

-When someone looks like they need a smile, pull one out, and say, "Here. this
+When someone looks like they need some magic, pull one out, and say, "Here. this

-them.
-Then, blow into the bubble and close it up.
+is for you."
+Blow into the container and close it up.
 "There.
-Now the bubble has
+Now this has

 a wish in it.
-And when you need it, make a wish and open it up and set it
+When you need it, make a wish and open it up and set it

 - Dress the part.
 Use your imagination on this one.
 Wear green or rainbow